odoo/documentation/sales/products_prices/prices/pricing.rst

 How to adapt your prices to your customers and apply discounts
 ==============================================================

-Odoo has a powerful pricelist feature to support a pricing strategy tailored to your business.
+Twenty20 has a powerful pricelist feature to support a pricing strategy tailored to your business.
-A pricelist is a list of prices or price rules that Odoo searches to determine the suggested price.
+A pricelist is a list of prices or price rules that Twenty20 searches to determine the suggested price.
 You can set several critarias to use a specific price: periods, min. sold quantity (meet a minimum order quantity and get a price break), etc.
 As pricelists only suggest prices, they can be overridden by users completing sales orders.
 Choose your pricing strategy from :menuselection:`Sales --> Settings`.